 - Acknowledge the support of Calgary Foundation in project materials or use our logo on your website where appropriate.
-Note: If we give your project a Community Grant, we will list that information on our website and in our other public records. - Consult us first if you are considering changing the project or how you spend the grant.
-We do our best to help you respond to changing circumstances. - Tell us your project story and lessons learned through a final (and sometimes interim) report.
+See Media Kit | Calgary Foundation.
+Note: If your project is awarded a Community Grant, we will list that information on our website and in our other public records. - Consult us first if you are considering changing the project or how you spend the grant.
+We will do our best to help you respond to changing circumstances. - Tell us your project story and lessons learned through a final (and sometimes interim) report.

-&lt;sup>i Go to Canada Revenue Agency's Charities Listings website to see if your organization is a qualified donee: List of charities and certain other qualified donees - basic search (cra-arc.gc.ca)
+i Go to Canada Revenue Agency's Charities Listings website to see if your organization is a qualified donee: List of charities and certain other qualified donees - basic search (cra-arc.gc.ca)

-&lt;sup>ii Calgary and area means must be based in and serve one or more of the following regions: Banff, Canmore, Calgary, Municipal District of Bighorn (including towns and hamlets), Foothills County (including towns and hamlets), Wheatland County (including towns and hamlets), Municipal District of Kananaskis, Rocky View County (including towns and hamlets), Kainai Nation, Piikani Nation, Siksika Nation, Iyarhe Nakoda Nation, Tsuut'ina Nation.
+[&]quot;Calgary and area means must be based in and serve one or more of the following regions: Banff, Canmore, Calgary, Municipal District of Bighorn (including towns and hamlets), Foothills County (including towns and hamlets), Wheatland County (including towns and hamlets), Municipal District of Kananaskis, Rocky View County (including towns and hamlets), Kainai Nation, Piikani Nation, Siksika Nation, Iyarhe Nakoda Nations, Tsuut'ina Nation.